gerbera/gerbera/doc/transcoding.rst

 -----------------

 What do we want to transcode?
-Let's assume that you have some .flv files on your drive or that you want to watch YouTube videos on your device using MediaTomb.
-I have not yet heard of a UPnP player device that natively supports flash video, so let's tell MediaTomb what we want to transcode all .flv content to something that our device understands.
+Let's assume that you have some .flv files on your drive or that you want to watch YouTube videos on your device using Gerbera.
+I have not yet heard of a UPnP player device that natively supports flash video, so let's tell Gerbera what we want to transcode all .flv content to something that our device understands.

 This can be done in the mimetype-profile section under transcoding, mappings: